Presto Concepts

 When Presto is scheduling a query, the coordinator will query a connector for a list of all splits that are available for a table.
 The coordinator keeps track of which machines are running which tasks and what splits are being processed by which tasks.

 Tasks contain one or more parallel drivers.
-Drivers act upon data and combine operators to produce output that is then aggregated by a task and then delivered to another task in another stage.
-A driver is a sequence of operator instances, or you can think of a driver as a physical set of operators in memory.
+Drivers act upon data and combine operators to produce output that is then aggregated by a task and delivered to another task in another stage.
+A driver is a sequence of operator instances.
+You can think of a driver as a physical set of operators in memory.
 It is the lowest level of parallelism in the Presto architecture.
 A driver has one input and one output.

 Exchanges transfer data between Presto nodes for different stages of a query.
-Tasks produce data into an output buffer and consume data from other tasks using an exchange client.
+Tasks write data into an output buffer and consume data from other tasks using an exchange client.